Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 These questions require the interviewer to reflect on team dynamics and to reveal insights into what collective success looks like at the company.

-## What’s your favorite part about working here?
+## What’s Your Favorite part about Working Here?

 ### Who to Ask:
 Peer / Teammate